-A Master of Fine Arts student, who wishes to withdraw from a course after the census date, will have 'Withdrawn' recorded on his/her transcript, as long as the withdrawal takes place prior to 31 October of the first year of enrolment.
-If a student withdraws after that date, the transcript will record a result of 'Fail' for the relevant subject.
+A Master of Fine Arts student, who wishes to withdraw from a course after the census date, will have 'Withdrawn' recorded on his/her transcript, provided the withdrawal takes place prior to the stipulated date in the first year of enrolment.
+If a student withdraws after this date, the transcript will record a result of 'Fail' for the relevant subject.